mitdbg/brad/README.md

-# IOHTAP
+# BRAD

 "Single-interface" version

 ## Getting Started

-### Setting up IOHTAP
+### Setting up BRAD

-Run `./tools/install-dev.sh` to install IOHTAP in development mode.
-This script will also take care of installing IOHTAP's Python dependencies.
+Run `./tools/install-dev.sh` to install BRAD in development mode.
+This script will also take care of installing BRAD's Python dependencies.

-If you would like to install IOHTAP in a `virtualenv`, run `./tools/install-dev.sh --virtualenv <venv name>` instead.
+If you would like to install BRAD in a `virtualenv`, run `./tools/install-dev.sh --virtualenv <venv name>` instead.

 ### Installing the ODBC drivers